Black Women and Cervical Cancer

-Medical Disclaimer: The information provided to our readers regarding these diseases is not intended to be a substitute for professional medical advice, diagnosis or treatment.
-We strongly encourage our readers to use this information only as a preliminary resource, and we disclaim any liability for the decisions made by anyone based on this information.
+Disclaimer: The content of this webpage is intended for informational purposes only.
+We strongly encourage our readers to use this information only as a preliminary resource.
+We disclaim any liability for the decisions made by anyone based on this information.

-Cervical cancer is caused by persistent infection with certain high-risk, oncogenic types of Human Papilloma Viruses (HPVs), of which type16 is the most prevalent.
+Cervical cancer is caused by persistent infection with certain high-risk, oncogenic types of Human Papilloma Viruses (HPVs), of which type 16 is the most prevalent.
 HPV types 16 and 18 account for 65-70 percent of cervical cancers.

-Human Papillomavirus (HPV) infection: Certain strain of HPV put women at higher risk for cervical cancer.
+Human Papillomavirus (HPV) infection: Certain strains of HPV put women at higher risk for cervical cancer.
 These viruses can be transmitted by sexual contact.
 HPV infection is a major risk factor for cervical cancer.

 Smoking: A woman who smokes has a higher chance of getting cervical cancer.